nens/threedi-docs/source/a_releasenotes.rst

 ^^^^^^^^^^^^^^^^

 Download the latest version of the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.16.4-1-Setup-x86_64.exe>`_ , which at the time of writing uses QGIS 3.16.4.
 For QGIS users: upgrade the plugin using the plugin panel.
 In case this doesn't work, it is possible to install the plugins as zip file.
-The latest versions are `ThreediToolbox 1.16 <https://plugins.lizard.net/ThreeDiToolbox.1.16.1.zip>`_  and `Threedi-API-QGIS client is 2.4.0 <https://plugins.lizard.net/threedi_api_qgis_client.2.4.0.zip>`_.
+The latest versions are `ThreediToolbox 1.16 <https://plugins.lizard.net/ThreeDiToolbox.1.16.1.zip>`_  and Threedi-API-QGIS client is 2.4.0.

 *Local calculation of water depth & water level maps*